 Stage 1 inquiry

-The stage 1 inquiry hearings phase is complete.
-Hearings began in May 2010 and concluded with closing submissions in February 2011.
+The stage 1 inquiry hearings took place between May 2010 and February 2011.
 On 14 November 2014, the Te Paparahi o Te Raki stage 1 report handover took place at Te Tii Marae, Waitangi.
-The stage 1 report responded to the issues posed by the Tribunal, which – uniquely in Tribunal inquiries – focused on Māori and Crown understandings of He Whakaputanga o te Rangatiratanga/the Declaration of Independence 1835, and Te Tiriti o Waitangi/the Treaty of Waitangi 1840.
+The stage 1 report addressed the issues posed by the Tribunal, which – uniquely in Tribunal inquiries – focused on Māori and Crown understandings of He Whakaputanga o te Rangatiratanga/the Declaration of Independence 1835, and Te Tiriti o Waitangi/the Treaty of Waitangi 1840.

 Read the full version of the stage 1 report: